lacanoid/datalink/docs/functions.md

 These are specified by the SQL/MED standard.

-Most of these have been overloaded to work on text as well as datalinks.
+Most of these have been overloaded to work on text URLs as well as datalinks.
 If argument is passed as text, it is implicitly converted to datalink first.

 #### dlurlcomplete( datalink [ , anonymous integer ] ) → text